 - i.
-A draft referral and support agreement with the Lead Referral Agency; - ii.
-Permanent Supportive Housing Marketing Plan Exhibit; and - iii.
+A Draft Referral and Support Agreement with the Lead Referral Agency; - ii.
+Set-aside Preference Marketing Plan Exhibit; and - iii.
 Rental assistance commitment letters (if applicable).

 b.
 Vulnerable Persons Priority

 It is the policy of MHDC, as the housing finance agency of the state of Missouri, to support housing for vulnerable persons.
 Developments committing to a set-aside of at least 10% of the total units for vulnerable persons, will receive a preference in funding ("Vulnerable Persons Priority") as one of the Set-aside Preferences.
 A vulnerable person is a person who is: (a) homeless, as defined by HUD, including survivors of domestic violence and human or sex trafficking; or (b) a youth transitioning out of foster care.